-- n (int) The number of lines to get - output (raw,) See get_range()
+- n (int) The number of lines to get

+- raw (bool) See get_range()

+- output (bool) See get_range()

-• include_latest (bool) - If False (default), n+1 lines are fetched, and the latest one is discarded.
+- include_latest (bool) If False (default), n+1 lines are fetched, and the latest one is discarded.
 This is intended to be used where the function is called by a user command, which it should not return.